DanPmkr/course-in-a-box/modules/content/_posts/2021-10-05-publish-and-sell-your-ebook.md

-## Step 6: Publish and Sell Your eBook
+## Step 5: Publish and Sell Your eBook

+Congtratulations.
+Now that your eBook is ready.
+Start selling...